 Our traditional approaches to protecting shoreland are insufficient.
-We need to find approaches that change the social norms around shoreland management and change the perceptions of a healthy shoreland landscape.
-These norms and perceptions should align with people's stated values of clean water and healthy lakes.
+We need to find approaches that shift the social norms around shoreland management and perceptions of a healthy shoreland landscape to better align with people's stated values of clean water and healthy lakes.

-If it is true that the social norm for shoreland stewardship falls on a continuum from a preference for suburban/urban lawn to a deference for nature and a more natural setting and healthy shoreland, the question is: how do we inspire more lakehome owners to shift to a desire for an ecologically friendly approach?
+If it is true that the social norm for shoreline stewardship falls on a continuum from a preference for suburban/urban lawn to a deference for nature and a more natural setting and healthy shoreland, the question is: how do we inspire more lakehome owners to shift to a desire for an ecologically friendly approach?